 Two revolving restaurants (at heights of 161.2 and 169.4 meters, or 529 and 556 feet, respectively) have a panoramic view of the Austrian capital and the Danube River below.
 The platform can complete a full revolution in either 26, 39, or 52 minutes.

-Danube Tower is popular location in general and there are two restaurants at the ground level that are visited regularly by locals and tourists alike: Donaubräu with Austrian cuisine and an outdoor dining area for more than 400 people and Donaucafé, that is great place to have a coffee and a cake.
+Danube Tower is a popular location in general and there are two restaurants at the ground level that are visited regularly by locals and tourists alike: Donaubräu with Austrian cuisine and an outdoor dining area for more than 400 people and Donaucafé, which is a great place to have a coffee and a cake.